seanmull/vimwiki/index.md

 ## Done

+- [X] Send message to mary letting her know what I am doing
+- [X] Remember to update the production biggie-smalls with ingestion
+- [X]   (Check to see if this problem is in the other branch) Fix bug with ingestion script
 - [X] Gather info to [talk to Lauren from shipping](talk to Lauren from shipping)
 - [X] Figure out how to change formatting.
 - [X] Get further clarification on the info paul wanted, he showed a couple columns how do they make up what he is asking for.